Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 • Recombinant monoclonal antibody antivenoms

-• Improved purification techniques to reduce adverse reactions
+• Improved purification methods to reduce adverse reactions

 4.3 Digital Health and Surveillance Tools

-Digital reporting platforms and mobile health tools can:
+Digital platforms and mobile health tools offer opportunities to:

-Integration with national health information systems remains limited but achievable.
+Integration with national health information systems remains limited but technically achievable.

 5. Africa-Focused Opportunities and Constraints